dbrownjave/Suji/README.md

 ### English 🇺🇸

 Suji is Front-End Database partnered with Google Sheet that allow developers & clients to store and sync data with NoSQL cloud database.
-Suji synchronize data in realtime to every connected client.
-When you integrate Google's Firebase to your cross-platform apps with iOS, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data with a touch of a button.
-Suji is a safe and easy way to store data.
+Data is synced across all clients in realtime, and remains available offline.
+Suji synchronizes data in realtime to Google's Firebase Realtime Back-End Database.
+When you integrate Firebase to your cross-platform apps with iOS, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data with a touch of a button.
+Suji is a safe and easy way to store, access, sync, modify, and manage a Realtime Database.
+No Coding Required!